Lost World of Mount Roraima

 Mount Roraima’s summit has been isolated for millions of years and is home to bizarre landscapes of towering stone pinnacles, a valley of shimmering quartz crystals, and unique animals and plants found anywhere on earth.
 The exploration of Mount Roraima inspired Arthur Conan Doyle’s novel The Lost World.

 COST: £3,450 (British Pounds).
 Personal porters can be hired at extra costs (contact us for details).

 GROUP SIZE: 6–10 (on double/twin room basis – single room supplement available).

-DATES: Redfern Adventures will run this trip in December, 2022 and April, 2023.
-We deliberately would like to find a group of participants, then finalise the exact dates for the trip to best fit everyone’s schedules.
+DATES: Redfern Adventures will run four trips this year: Trip 1 in April, Trip 2 in June/July/August, Trip 3 in September/October and Trip 4 in November/December.
+Please email us for the exact dates.
+We will finalise the group of participants, then finalise the exact dates for each trip to best fit everyone’s schedules.

 BESPOKE TOUR: If you do not wish to join a group tour, we can customise a private trip to suit your dates and interests.
 Please email us for details.

 Trekking up Mount Roraima is one of South America’s greatest experiences!

 Trekking up Mount Roraima is one of South America’s greatest experiences!
 This trip offers you the opportunity to see Mount Roraima up close and personal, as the plateaus’ gigantic cliffs rise on the horizon, and tower above you as you trek closer.
 We ascend via a ledge that runs up the cliffsides, which is actually relatively easy to traverse (no technical skills are needed, but a good level of fitness and high stamina are required).
 As this secret staircase takes us through the clouds, we watch the vegetation change from lowland savannah to misty, lush cloudforest, until finally we reach the summit of the lost world.